Translate

 Office Life

 INT.
-MEETING ROOM – DAY
+INTERVIEW ROOM – DAY

 GREG: Okay.
 First question: If you were a kitchen utensil, which one would you be, and why?